fioriandrea/bfjq/README.md

 # Examples

 Example brainfuck programs can be found in the `examples` directory.
-These examples were taken from [the brainfuck website](https://brainfuck.org/) and are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+These examples were taken from [brainfuck.org](https://brainfuck.org/) and are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 # License